-Johnson State College offers a limited schedule of courses in the summer.
+Johnson State College offers courses online, in the community, and on campus during the summer.
 See the Summer Bulletin and the JSC website for specific course information, rates and registration procedures.

 Tuition for summer is charged at the regular in-state rate for Vermont residents and at 150 percent of the in-state rate for all outof-state students.